mui/mui-x/docs/data/date-pickers/fields/fields.md

 ## Advanced

+### What is a section?

+In the field components, the date is divided into several sections, each one responsible for the edition of a date token.
+For example, if the format passed to the field is `MM/DD/YYYY`, the field will create 3 sections:

+- A `month` section for the token `MM`
+- A `day` section for the token `DD`
+- A `year` section for the token `YYYY`

+Those sections are independent, pressing <kbd class="key">ArrowUp</kbd> while focusing the `day` section will add one day to the date, but it will never change the month or the year.

 ### When is `onChange` called?

 The field components have an internal state to update the visible value.

 It will only call the `onChange` callback when:

-- all the sections of the date are filled
-- all the sections of the date are empty, its value will equal `null`
-- all the sections of the date were previously empty and the user fills a section, its value will equal `Invalid date`
+- the user fills one section of an empty input.
+The value equals `Invalid date`.
+- the user completes all sections of an input.
+The value reflects the input.
-- all the sections of the date were previously filled and the user cleans a section, its value will equal `Invalid date`
+- the user cleans one section of a completed input.
+The value equals `Invalid date`.
+- the user cleans all sections of an input.
+The value equals `null`.

 In the example below, `onChange` will be called when any of the conditions are triggered: